Robert “Bob” Hahn Sr. - Albert Lea Tribune

 Bob was a former 32nd Degree Scottish Rite Mason; former Elks Club member; and volunteer for Hospice, Food Shelf, and Meals on the Go.

-Bob was preceded in death by his parents; wives: Olive Gwen and Darlene; grandson, Robert Hahn; great-grandson, Corey Goodnature; along with several brothers and sisters-in-law, nieces, and nephews.
+Bob was preceded in death by his parents; wives: Olive Gwen and Darlene; grandson, Robert Hahn; along with several brothers and sisters-in-law, nieces, and nephews.

-He is survived by his children, Robert (Carol) and William (Brenda) Hahn; and Steven, Carol, and Mathew Greibrok; grandchildren, Dani (Nathan) Legred, Stephani (Dan) Diekmann, Jon (Ali) Hahn, Mari (Greg) Softy, Anthony Hahn, and Nicole and Heather Greibrok; great-grandchildren: Shea Goodnature, Isabella Softy, Adam and Jonah Legred, Erin (Ethan) Weisz, Jacob Bullerman, Erica Diekmann, and Amelia and Olivia Hahn; great-great granddaughter, Layla Diekmann; and great-great grandson, Jett Weisz.
+He is survived by his children, Robert (Carol) and William (Brenda) Hahn; and Steven, Carol, and Matthew (Anne) Greibrok; grandchildren, Dani (Nathan) Legred, Stephani (Dan) Diekmann, Jon (Ali) Hahn, Mari (Greg) Softy, Anthony (Kayla) Hahn, Nicole (Alex) Arnason, and Heather (Nick) Davis; great-grandchildren: Shea Goodnature, Isabella Softy, Adam and Jonah Legred, Erin (Ethan) Weisz, Jacob Bullerman, Erica Diekmann, Amelia and Olivia Hahn, and Laken Hahn; great-great granddaughter, Layla Diekmann; and great-great grandson, Jett Weisz.

 A visitation will be held from 5:00-7:00pm Friday, October 16, 2020 at Bonnerup Funeral Service.

 Memorial services will take place at 10:00am on Saturday, October 17, 2020 at United Methodist Church with Pastor John Mitchem officiating.
-Live stream of the service can be viewed at https://albertleachurch.online.church/.
-Private family interment will take place at Graceland Cemetery in Albert Lea with military honors provided by Albert Lea area Veterans.
+Live stream of the service can be viewed at https://albertleachurch.

 In lieu of flowers, the family asks that donations be made to St. Croix or Mayo Hospice.